-The comparison table below, Table 7-1, shows typical values for the characteristic parameters of the EKO Pyranometers and the corresponding values of the ISO 9060 norm.
-Other specifications are listed on the Table 7-2.
+The comparison table below, Table 7-1, shows typical values for the characteristic parameters of the EKO Pyranometers and the corresponding values of the ISO 9060: 2018 norm.
+The content of the characteristic item is partly changed from ISO 9060: 1990.
+Please also refer to "A-2.
+Pyranometer Characteristics List".